-- Purchased as Sustainability Framework verified, with the appropriate claim (supply is verified and/or due diligence has been applied by upstream suppliers); or - Verified by the Organisation through a due diligence process following the Preferred by Nature Due diligence Standard to verify its full compliance with the Sustainability Framework before receiving the product.
+- Purchased as Sustainability Framework verified, with the appropriate claim (supply is verified and/or due diligence has been applied by upstream suppliers); or - Verified by the Organisation through a due diligence process following the Preferred by Nature Due Diligence Standard (Standard SP-03 - "Supplier Management and Due Diligence Requirements") to verify its full compliance with the Sustainability Framework before receiving the product.

-If the Organisation is also handling other material that is not verified as compliant with the Sustainability Framework, all such material shall be kept physically separated (segregated) from the compliant material.
+If the Organisation also handles other materials that are not verified as compliant with the Sustainability Framework, all such materials shall be kept physically separated (segregated) from the compliant material.